nsidc/NSIDC-Data-Tutorials/notebooks/SMAP/README.md

 * Minor text edits to provide additional information where necessary.
 * Moved the tutorials to the standard NSIDC tutorials template.

+The notebooks were modified by Andy Barrett of NSIDC to take advantage of `xarray.DataTree` and modern tooling.
+This involved a rewrite of the notebooks and using version 9 of SPL3SMP.

 ### Set up

 To run the notebook provided in this folder, please see the [NSIDC-Data-Tutorials repository readme](https://github.com/nsidc/NSIDC-Data-Tutorials#readme) for instructions on several ways (using Binder, Docker, or Conda) to do this.